Cupprum/MediaServer/rpi/README.md

 * Execute the `startup.sh` shell script to disable wifi.

+* Pin the desired IP Address of `raspberrpi` in admin console of router, `LAN` setting tab.

 * Execute the `bootstrap.sh` shell script to update the system, install Docker and minikube.

 * Use `sudo raspi-config` to open settings and enable `VNC`.
 Its under `Interfacer` option.